-Emily Rutherford (email@example.com) is a Ph.D. student in modern British and European history at Columbia University.
+Emily Rutherford (email@example.com) is a Ph.D. student in modern British history at Columbia University.
 Her dissertation is a history of opposition to coeducation at British universities between 1870 and 1935, and she is interested broadly in the history of education and gender/sexuality in modern Britain.
-Her research has been funded by the Columbia Graduate School and the North American Council for British Studies; her publications include “Impossible Love and Victorian Values: J.A.
+Her research has been funded by the Columbia Graduate School, the Heyman Center for the Humanities, and the North American Council for British Studies; her publications include “Impossible Love and Victorian Values: J.A.
 Symonds and the Intellectual History of Homosexuality,” Journal of the History of Ideas 75:4 (2014) and “Arthur Sidgwick’s Greek Prose Composition: Gender, Affect, and Sociability,” Journal of British Studies 56:1 (2017).

 Abigail Sage (firstname.lastname@example.org) is a PhD student at the University of Cambridge.
 She is interested in the cultural and social history of late nineteenth- and early twentieth-century Britain.
 Her AHRC-funded PhD looks at the literary environment and lived experiences of aspiring writers from 1870 to the start of the First World War.